yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

    pw.write_png(im, 'hex20_render.png')

 As with other volume renderings in yt, you can swap out different lenses.
-Here is an example that uses a "perpective" lens, for which the rays diverge from the camera position according to some opening angle:
+Here is an example that uses a "perspective" lens, for which the rays diverge from the camera position according to some opening angle:

 .. python-script::